davestewart/great-suspender-recovery-tool/README.md

 3. Click "Copy to Clipboard"
 4. Paste into a spreadsheet

-## Are you looking for a new tab manager!?
+## Are you looking for a new tab manager?

 [![control space](http://controlspace.app/images/mail/header.png)](http://controlspace.app)

-Now that The Great Suspender has been removed from the Chrome Web Store, you're going to need a replacement.
+Now that The Great Suspender has been removed from the Chrome Web Store, perhaps you need a replacement?

-[Control Space](http://controlspace.app) is a soon-to-be-released tab manager designed for busy professionals, to browse, organise, search and switch tabs with one simple shortcut.
+[Control Space](http://controlspace.app) is a soon-to-be-released tab manager designed for tab-hoarders and tab-haters alike, which lets you browse, organise, search and switch tabs with one simple shortcut.

-It's smooth and fast and yet brimming with features:
+It's smooth and fast, yet brimming with features:

 - it's an actual, ***actual*** tab manager
 - see open, closed and saved tabs **in once place**